boguszjelinski/kaboot/README.md

 for receiving requests, share statuses and store them in a database.

 Kaboot dispatcher consists of four vital components:
-* GLPK linear solver, scenarios with 1000 customers & 1000 buses have been tested
+* GLPK and Munkres solvers, for flexibility and speed respectively, scenarios with 1000 customers & 1000 buses have been tested
 * fast pool finder (multithreaded, linearly scalable, written in C) to assign several customers to one bus and create routes with several stops, 5+ passengers with 10+ stops are allowed with finder based on [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) principles.
 Java version available.
 * route extender to assign customers to matching routes (including non-perfect matching)